-Tatiana Toro is the Robert R. & Elaine F. Phelps Professor in Mathematics at the University of Washington.
+Tatiana Toro is the Craig McKibben & Sarah Merner Professor in Mathematics at the University of Washington.
 She completed her PhD in mathematics at Stanford University.
-She received the Alfred P. Sloan Doctoral Dissertation Fellowship and Research Fellowship, an NSF Mathematical Sciences Postdoctoral Research Fellowship, and a Simons Foundation Fellowship.
+She received the Alfred P. Sloan Doctoral Dissertation Fellowship and Research Fellowship, an NSF Mathematical Sciences Postdoctoral Research Fellowship, a Simons Foundation Fellowship and a Guggenheim Foundation Fellowship.
 Toro was an invited speaker to the Analysis session at the 2010 International Congress of Mathematicians in Hyderabad.
+She was inducted into the Academia Colombiana de Ciencias Exactas, Físicas y Naturales in 2017.
 Her research focuses on geometric measure theory and partial differential equations.

 Leland Wilkinson is Chief Scientist at H2O.ai and Adjunct Professor of Computer Science at University of Illinois at Chicago.
 He developed the SYSTAT statistical package in the early 1980s.
 His research focuses on scientific visualization and statistical graphics.
 Wilkinson received a Ph.D. in Psychology from Yale University in 1975.
 He is a Fellow of the American Statistical Association and the American Association for the Advancement of Science, and an elected member of the International Statistical Institute.

 Jeannette Wing is the Avanessians Director of Columbia University’s Data Science Institute.
 She was formerly Corporate Vice President for Microsoft Research.
 She twice served as the Head of the Computer Science Department at Carnegie Mellon University.
 From 2007 to 2010 she was the Assistant Director of the Computer and Information Science and Engineering Directorate at the National Science Foundation.
 She completed her bachelor’s, master’s, and doctoral degrees at the Massachusetts Institute of Technology.
 Her areas of expertise are in trustworthy computing, formal methods, concurrent and distributed systems, programming languages, and software engineering.
 She is a fellow of the American Academy of Arts and Sciences, the American Association for the Advancement of Science, the Association for Computing Machinery, and the Institute of Electrical and Electronic Engineers.